 It’s ironic because you’d think we’d be very comfortable in our friendships and able to bring anything to the table.
 But for some of us, it’s because they’re our friends, that we don’t want to bring anything up.

 1) You’re going to find yourself becoming resentful because that dissatisfaction is going to manifest itself somehow.
 A lot of times that comes out as sarcasm, passive aggression, and glaring at her because we’re so mad.

 2) We complain about the situation to everybody else in our lives because we can’t bring ourselves to say it to the woman who needs to hear it the most.

 3) We ghost her because we don’t know the words or we’re too scared to go and search for them.
 We gradually distance ourselves until the friendship dissolves.
 But the reality is that platonic intimacy, closeness, and understanding is often on the other side of that difficult conversation.

-Three Tips To Start A Hard Conversation with Friends
+Three Tips To Bring Up Hard Topics with Friends

 1) Think about the main reason you are avoiding a conversation with a friend... and make that your first sentence.

 You probably thought something like, “I don’t want her to go and tell her other friends” or “I don’t want her to distance herself from me or get mad.”
 Whatever that fear is should be your opening sentence.